ANT COLONY (ANTS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ANT COLONY Historical Price

-According to the latest data gathered on ANT COLONY live price page, the current price of ANT COLONY is 0.000013USD.
+According to the latest data gathered on ANT COLONY live price page, the current price of ANT COLONY is 0USD.
 The circulating supply of ANT COLONY(ANTS) is

 In the past 24 hours, ANT COLONY has shown a price movement of